vrockai/pipeline-test/docs/content.md

 ---

-## Advanced microbiome therapeutics as a novel modality for oral delivery of peptides to manage metabolic diseases
+## Advanced microbiome therapeutics as a novel modality for oral delivery of peptides to manage metabolic diseases.
+ 23.05.2024, _R Vazquez-Uribe, KA Hedin, TR Licht, M Nieuwdorp, MOA Sommer_

+The rising prevalence of metabolic diseases calls for innovative treatments.
+Peptide-based drugs have transformed the management of conditions such as obesity and type 2 diabetes.
+Yet, challenges persist in oral delivery of these peptides.
+This review explores the potential of 'advanced microbiome therapeutics' (AMTs), which involve engineered microbes for delivery of peptides in situ, thereby enhancing their bioavailability.
+Preclinical work on AMTs has shown promise in treating animal models of metabolic diseases, including obesity, type 2 diabetes, and metabolic dysfunction-associated steatotic liver disease.
+Outstanding challenges toward realizing the potential of AMTs involve improving peptide expression, ensuring predictable colonization control, enhancing stability, and managing safety and biocontainment concerns.
+Still, AMTs have potential for revolutionizing the treatment of metabolic diseases, potentially offering dynamic and personalized novel therapeutic approaches.

 [Source](https://www.cell.com/trends/endocrinology-metabolism/fulltext/S1043-2760(24)00115-2)

+10.1016/j.tem.2024.04.021

 ---